Lumipyry/Step-by-step-instructions-for-using-iMac-in-Target-Display-Mode/README.md

 Proven to work with MiniDisplay Port cable.
 No personal experiences with Thunderbolt cable (although Apple Support page says this needs Thunderbolt cable - keep in mind that iMacs 2009-2010 do not support Thunderbolt).

-The "off" may not always work (but long pressing of power button naturally shuts down the computer).
+The **Off** may not always work (but long pressing of power button naturally shuts down the computer).

 ***